momoso7/100-days-of-code/log.md

 **Today's Progress**: Cleaning Stanford open policing data

 **Thoughts**: Nothing too special today, tomorrow is gonna be fun!

+### Day 73: 29 january 2021
+**Today's Progress**: Calculate whether gender play a role in policing

+**Thoughts**: Boolean is a very valuable categorical data type.
+The fact that we can perform arithmetic operations on them leads to interesting application
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)